tshino/vscode-vz-like-keymap/README.md

 #### English
 # Vz Keymap for VS Code

-This is a Visual Studio Code extension which provides a keymap similar to good old VZ Editor.
+This is a Visual Studio Code extension that provides a keymap similar to good old [VZ Editor](https://github.com/vcraftjp/VZEditor).

 - Covers the basic experience which is almost identical to VZ Editor (except ESC-* and function keys)
 - Emulates the Text stack (push/pop to the clibboard) with Cut, Copy and Paste